 So, how do you avoid injuries?
 Here are a few tips to help you prevent injuries to your knees, neck, and back.

 Adjust your seat properly

 Make sure your bike seat is at the right height for you and isn’t too low, too high, too far forward or too far back – all can lead to lower back problems or knee injuries.
-You can adjust your bike differently depending on if you’re looking for comfort, for higher performance, or if you’re recovering from an injury.
+You can adjust your bike differently depending on if you’re looking for comfort, higher performance, or if you’re recovering from an injury.

-The best way to find the ideal seat height for you is to sit on the seat, placing the heel of your foot on one pedal while the pedal is in the lowest point of the pedal circle.
+The best way to find the ideal seat height for you is to sit on the seat, placing the heel of your foot on one pedal while the pedal is at the lowest point of the pedal circle.
 At this point, your knee should be straight.
-Pedalling should be done with the ball of your foot, so that once you move from your heel to the ball of your foot, your knee of the leg on the pedal should be slightly bent, at a 25-30 degree bend.
+Pedaling should be done with the ball of your foot, so that once you move from your heel to the ball of your foot, your knee of the leg on the pedal should be slightly bent, at a 25-30 degree bend.

 Like any form of exercise, stretching and warming up can help prevent injuries.
 Don’t just go right in.
 Before using your bike, stretch your legs and get your body moving, readying for physical exercise.
 Once on your bike, start slowly and gradually increase the intensity of your workout.
 Pay attention to your body, change positions regularly (eg. lift off the seat, lean forward or back), and give your body time to recover between training sessions.

 Leaning too far back can lead to back problems over time.
 Leaning too far forward (over the bike handles) can also cause problems as it means you’re shifting your weight forward, which can strain your shoulders and neck.
 Make sure you maintain a good posture.
 If your hands start to become numb, this is an indication that you’re putting too much weight on your hands and should shift yourself.